 Imagine what would have happened to colleges and universities in 2020 without the online education technology to allow teaching and learning to continue as it did.
 OK, stop!
 It was painful enough for those who had never used such technology before but imagine a complete shutdown of all higher education that a similar pandemic would have caused just 10 or 15 years ago.

 The good news for students who want to learn and teachers who want to teach is that most schools were able to respond.
 Some did it seamlessly, many did it heroically, and they all did it during an unprecedented crisis that hit hard in March 2020 and kept presenting new challenges throughout the year.
 People who had never before heard the words “online proctored exam” became creative test builders or savvy online test takers within a month.
-While the uncertain times continue into the winter, even as the first vaccines are being administered, let’s take a look at how today’s educational technology has helped institutions cope.
+While the uncertain times continue into the winter, even as the first vaccines are being administered, let’s take a look at how today’s online education technology has helped institutions cope with remote schooling.

 Old Hands at Online Education